 - Chicken Quesadillas — Topped with Black Bean Pico de Gallo and Avocado

-- French fries — ugh, they have the best fries.
+- French fries — IMHO they’re the best on the island.

 - Pita Paradise in Wailea — — Their veggie platter is my happy place any time of the day